Mary Lynn Young, PhD, is a journalism professor and co-founder of The Conversation Canada.

-Her list of scholarly awards includes: Visiting Fellow at the Reuters Institute for the Study of Journalism (RISJ), Oxford University (April-June 2016), the UBC Peter Wall Institute of Advanced Studies Early Career Scholar Award (2009-2010) and the 2007 Rufus Z. Smith Award for the best article published in the American Review of Canadian Studies.
+Scholarly awards include: UBC Killam Research Prize (2022); Canadian Journal of Communication Inaugural Publisher's Award 2022 with Dr Yasmin Jiwani; Visiting Fellow at the Reuters Institute for the Study of Journalism (RISJ), Oxford University (April-June 2016), the UBC Peter Wall Institute of Advanced Studies Early Career Scholar Award (2009-2010) and the 2007 Rufus Z. Smith Award for the best article published in the American Review of Canadian Studies.
 The article, “Cross-Border Crime Stories: American Media, Canadian Law, and Murder in the Internet Age,” was co-authored with David Pritchard, University of Wisconsin (Milwaukee).
-Her teaching awards include: a 2003 teaching award from UBC’s Alma Mater Society and a Freedom Forum teaching fellowship for journalism educators at the University of Indiana in 2000.
+Teaching awards include: a 2003 teaching award from UBC’s Alma Mater Society and a Freedom Forum teaching fellowship for journalism educators at the University of Indiana in 2000.

-In 2007, Dr. Young launched the Feminist Media Project in partnership with other feminist academics.
+Other relevant research includes: expert witness in the Cornwall Public Inquiry about allegations of historical abuse over a 20-year period involving youth in that community; the 2007 Feminist Media Project in partnership with other feminist academics.
 The project included a website that provided a feminist perspective on media depictions of missing and murdered women.
-As part of this work, she was a member of the Board of Directors (2006-2009) at the Downtown Eastside Women’s Centre in Vancouver.
+As part of this work, I was a member of the Board of Directors (2006-2009) at the Downtown Eastside Women’s Centre in Vancouver.

 I completed my PhD at the University of Toronto in 2005 (Dissertation: Crime Content and Media Economics: Gendered Practices and Sensational Stories, 1950-2000).